Council's Greenhouse Gas Emissions 2023/24

 New ways of working post-Covid means staff are able to work from home whilst still delivering services.
 The reduction in commuting during the height of the pandemic in 2020/21 saved around 162 tonnes of CO2e.
 If occupancy levels return to around 2/5 pre-Covid levels then this could save around 80 tonnes of CO2e per year going forward.

 Approximately 30 properties have benefited from cavity wall and loft insulation between September and October 2021.
-This amounts to around = 26 tonnes of CO2e per year.
-This project will continue to see energy efficient measures installed on homes most at risk of fuel poverty and will move to ECO4 in June /July which will see an expansion of measures to include solid wall insulation, low carbon heating (Heat pumps) & smart meters.
+This equates to around 26 tonnes of CO2e per year.
+This project will continue to see energy efficient measures installed on homes most at risk of fuel poverty and will move to ECO4 in 2024 which will see an expansion of measures to include solid wall insulation, low carbon heating (Heat pumps) & smart meters.

 The organisation “Climate Emergency UK” formed to collate council climate emergency declarations.
 Between June and December 2021 the organisation sought to review council responses to these declarations, scoring councils on their published plans and offering a “right to reply”.
 409 councils were scored.
 Of the 181 District Councils in the UK, Blaby District Council came 36th, with a total score of 56%.
 The average District score is 43% and Blaby was the top District Council in Leicestershire.